PACMANN: Point Adaptive Collocation Method for Artificial Neural Networks: Results

 \subsection{1D Allen-Cahn equation}

-In the following example, we consider the 1D Allen-Cahn equation:
+In the following example, we consider the one-dimensional Allen-Cahn equation:

-Let the diffusion coefficient $d = 0.001$.
-Similar to the previous Burgers' equation problem, the number of collocation points is set to 2500, the number of boundary points to 80, and the initial condition points to 160.
+We choose a diffusion coefficient of $d = 0.001$.
+Similar to the Burgers' equation problem in the previous section, the number of collocation points is set to 2500, the number of boundary points to 80, and the number of initial condition points to 160.
 The network architecture used for this example consists of four hidden layers of 64 neurons.
+To compute the $L_2$ relative error, we compare the network prediction to a numerical solution generated using a spectral solver and made available via the DeepXDE library~\cite{Lu2021DeepXDE:Equations}.

-The mean and standard deviation of the test error and the mean runtime for each sampling method are given in Table \ref{tab:Allen_Cahn_overview_L2_error_resamplers}.
-Similarly to the previous Burgers' equation example, the static uniform grid fails to learn the solution and the static Hammersley grid and random resampling offer a significant improvement in accuracy.
-Out of all sampling methods considered, PACMANN with the Adam optimizer achieves the lowest test error.
-The next-best method, RAR-D, attains a lower prediction accuracy at the same computational cost.
-Table \ref{tab:Allen_Cahn_overview_L2_error_optimizers} demonstrates that Adam results in the lowest mean and standard deviation of the test error for our method in comparison to the other optimization algorithms considered.
+The mean and standard deviation of the test error and the mean runtime for each sampling method are given in~\Cref{tab:Allen_Cahn_overview_L2_error_resamplers}.
+As for the Burgers' equation example, the static uniform grid fails to learn the solution satisfactorily, and the static Hammersley grid and random resampling offer a significant improvement in accuracy.
+Out of all sampling methods considered, PACMANN in combination with the Adam optimizer and a stepsize of $10^{-5}$ achieves the lowest test error.
+The next-best method, RAR-D, attains a lower prediction accuracy at the same computational cost. \Cref{tab:Allen_Cahn_overview_L2_error_optimizers} demonstrates that Adam results in the lowest mean and standard deviation of the test error for our method in comparison to the other optimization algorithms considered.

-Figure \ref{fig:Allen_Cahn_L2_vs_collocation} shows the behavior of the different sampling methods when varying the number of collocation points.
+\Cref{fig:Allen_Cahn_L2_vs_collocation} shows the behavior of the different sampling methods when varying the number of collocation points.
 We find that PACMANN with the Adam optimizer converges the fastest and outperforms the other sampling methods for nearly all numbers of collocation points considered.
-Most sampling methods stagnate above 2500 collocation points, except for the static uniform grid, which requires up to 10,000 collocation points to compete with the accuracy of the other sampling methods.
+Most sampling methods stagnate above 2500 collocation points, except for the static uniform grid, which requires up to 10\,000 collocation points to compete with the accuracy of the other sampling methods.

-Moreover, Figure \ref{fig:Allen_Cahn_L2_vs_period} depicts the accuracy of the sampling methods considered for a range of resampling periods.
+Moreover, \Cref{fig:Allen_Cahn_L2_vs_period} depicts the accuracy of the sampling methods considered for a range of resampling periods.
 In contrast to our findings in the previous Burgers' equation example, the resampling period has a reduced influence on the test error in this example.
 Notably, most sampling methods plateau with an increasing resampling period.